-“Bloody bounders,” the woman next to him muttered.
-But she put two fingers to her lips and gave a sharp, piercing whistle of approval.
+“That’ll show those bloody bounders,” the woman next to him muttered.
+She put two fingers to her lips and gave a sharp, piercing whistle of approval.

 Nothing demure about her at all.
-Women in England had changed since he’d been gone.
+Ladies in England had changed since he’d been gone.
 He found them much improved.

 She removed her fingers and, for the first time, she noticed him.
-She raised one eyebrow, as if daring him to remonstrate with her.
+She raised an eyebrow, as if daring him to remonstrate with her.

 Not a chance.
 He turned to her.